kurtymckurt/TestPojo/README.md

 * Has support for basic limiters
     * This is how you can limit how big collections get or ranges for numbers
 * Has support for setting seed for reproducibility
+* Has support for warning on class not existing when setting excluded fields or limiters
+* Has support for post generators.
+    * I.E. I want to set field B after and possibly based on field A.

 See test package for examples.